Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] It eliminates the need for change management.
 - [ ] It allows for Cross-Region Replication.
 - [ ] It helps AWS customers reduce Privileged Access to AWS resources.
-- [x] It allows individual application compenents or services to be modified without affecting other components.
+- [x] It allows individual application components or services to be modified without affecting other components.

 **[⬆ Back to Top](#table-of-contents)**